Using GSR in market research

 What emotions does GSR measure?

 Our level of emotional arousal changes in response to the environment we’re in – if something is scary, threatening, joyful, or otherwise emotionally relevant, our bodily processes trigger automatically; the heart beats faster, the pulse rises, and our hands become sweaty.
 Sweat, even in small quantities, acts as a conductor of electricity.
-Both positive (“happy” or “joyful”) and negative (“threatening” or “saddening”) stimuli can result in an increase in arousal – and in an increase in skin conductance.
-The GSR signal is, therefore, not representative of the type of emotion but its intensity of it.
+Both positive (“happy” or “joyful”) and negative (“threatening” or “saddening”) stimuli can result in an increase in arousal and an increase in skin conductance.
+The GSR signal is, therefore, not representative of the type of emotion but its intensity.

 Using GSR in market research

-As skin conductance is not under conscious control, GSR is seen as a reliable, objective indicator of our emotional state and emotion is a well-established driver of consumer decision-making.
-In market research, respondents are strapped to GSR sensors whilst exposed to various stimulus.
+As skin conductance is not under conscious control, GSR is seen as a reliable, objective indicator of our emotional state, and emotion is a well-established driver of consumer decision-making.
+In market research, respondents are strapped to GSR sensors whilst exposed to various stimuli.
 Key metrics such as the number of peaks and the peak amplitudes allow researchers to compare the arousal levels of various products, brands or marketing materials.
-The results can inform product development, packaging development, copy, website and advert testing.
+The results can inform product development, packaging development, copy and brand messaging, website and advert testing.

-GSR is It is not designed as a standalone market research tool due to its broad measure of emotional arousal.
-It is therefore important to use in combination with other techniques, such as facial expression analysis or self-reported survey data to delve deeper into the type of response.
+GSR is not designed as a standalone market research tool due to its broad measure of emotional arousal.
+It is therefore important to use it in combination with other techniques, such as facial expression analysis or self-reported survey data, to delve deeper into the type of response.

 Latest News